MinaMourice/AsuMathLabG14/README.md

 * Clone this repository on your linux machine.
 * Open your terminal and navigate to the repo's directory.
 * Run make command to compile the library: `make`
-* Run ./matrix command to run the library: `./matrix`
+* Run ./matrix command to run the library in your terminal: `./matrix`
+* Run ./matrix script.\* command to load a script and solve it: `./matrix script.*`

 ## Additional
 You can always check [the doctor's project charter](https://docs.google.com/presentation/d/1UIO4qOuu7vfbQWdxS-UbUa06dTc-YmUGgjZ1Gn9T0Bo/), or [our google drive spreadsheet](